Gastric bypass surgery, one of the most well-known types of bariatric procedures, is often hailed as a life-changing solution for severe obesity.

 What is Gastric Bypass Surgery?

-Gastric bypass surgery is a type of bariatric procedure designed to help patients with severe obesity lose weight by altering the digestive system.
+Gastric bypass surgery is a type of weight-loss procedure designed for individuals with severe obesity.

 Different Types of Bariatric Weight Loss Surgery